-After a DV entrant checks his / her result and sees that they have been selected, their application process begins when they fill out and subsequently submit their online DS-260 Immigrant Visa and Alien Registration Application form.
+After a DV entrant checks his / her result and sees that they have been selected, they apply for a Diversity Visa by filling out and subsequently submitting the online DS-260 Immigrant Visa and Alien Registration Application form.
 The submission of the DS-260 form is what makes a selectee an (official) applicant for a United States Diversity Immigrant Visa.

 The conditions to meet, in order to be attended to